upserve/dockly/README.md

 - `hash_command`
     - required: `true`
     - description: command run to determine if the build cache is up to date (eg. `md5sum ... | awk '{ print $1 }'`)
-- `arch_command`
+- `parameter_command`
     - required: `false`
+    - allows multiple
-    - description: command run to find the current architecture (not required, but allows namespacing of the build caches)
+    - description: command run to build specific versions of build caches -- useful for multiple operating systems (not required)
 - `build_command`
     - required: `true`
     - description: command run when the build cache is out of date